 Pencil code program: Lady MacBeth Chat Bot

 Use this program to create an interactive chat bot who answers questions as if she is Lady Macbeth.
-Have students analyze, fill in or change parts of, or use the program to create their own variation and rendition of a character.
+Have students analyse, fill in or change parts of, or use the program to create their own variation and rendition of a character.
 This program could be used to further your understanding of how you could use Pencil Code in the classroom, as a demonstration or discussion with your students, or as a way to introduce various CT concepts, such as pattern recognition or abstraction, to your students by inviting them to extend the existing functionality of the program.

 Additional details